CharlesIrvineKC/mozart/guides/app_overview.md

 | prototype_task          | Has no behavior.
 Used for prototyping and subbing. |
 | repeat_task             | Repeats a set of tasks while condition is true. |

-## Process Application
+## BPM Process Module

-A **process application** is a set of related **process models and functions** grouped together in an Elixir module.
+A **BPM Process Module** is an Elixir module containing a set of related **process models, BPM applications, BPM related type definitions** as well as any other normal function definitions.
 There is an [example process application](https://github.com/CharlesIrvineKC/mozart/blob/main/test/support/home_loan_app.ex) in the Mozart GitHub repository.

 *Process applications* must **use Mozart.BpmProcess** to gain access to the Mozart DSL: